hbctraining/variant_analysis/lessons/10_variant_prioritization.md

 - `HIGH` These are variants that will **almost certainly have a deleterious impact on the transcript**.
 Examples of this would be the loss or gain of a stop codon or a frameshift mutation.
 - `MODERATE` These are variants where the impact may have a deleterious impact on the transcript.
 Examples of this would be missense/non-synonymous variants and in-frame deletions/insertions.
 - `LOW` These are variants that are **unlikely to have a deleterious impact on the transcript**.
 Examples of this would be silent/synonymous variants and alterations between different stop codons.
-- `MODIFER` These variants are typically in non-coding regions and their impacts are difficult to assertain.
+- `MODIFER` These variants are typically in non-coding regions and their impacts are difficult to ascertain.

-More information on these categories can be found [here](https://pcingola.github.io/SnpEff/se_inputoutput/#impact-prediction) and a complete listing of the categories for each effect can be found [here](https://pcingola.github.io/SnpEff/se_inputoutput/#effect-prediction-details).
+More information on these categories can be found [here](https://pcingola.github.io/SnpEff/snpeff/inputoutput/#impact-prediction) and a complete listing of the categories for each effect can be found [here](https://pcingola.github.io/SnpEff/snpeff/inputoutput/#effect-prediction-details).

 Let's go ahead and select out all of our `HIGH` impact muations:

 ```
 java -jar $SNPEFF/SnpSift.jar filter \
+  -noLog \
-  -noLog "( ANN[*].IMPACT has 'HIGH' )" \
+  "( ANN[*].IMPACT has 'HIGH' )" \
   mutect2_syn3_normal_syn3_tumor_GRCh38.p7-pass-filt-LCR.pedigree_header.snpeff.dbSNP.vcf  | less
 ```